princyok/princyok.github.io/_posts/2020-03-13-catching-ai-with-its-pants-down.markdown

 The important point is that deep neural networks have been a key transformative force in the development of powerful ANI solutions in recent times.

-## **Part 1: Building an Artificial Neuron From Scratch**
-### **Machine learning Overview**
+### **Machine learning**
 The rise of the deep learning hype has been a huge boon for its parent field of machine learning.
 Machine learning is simply the study of building computers systems that can “learn” from examples (i.e. data).
 The reason for the quotes around “learn” is that the term is just a machine learning lingo for [mathematical optimization](https://en.wikipedia.org/wiki/Mathematical_optimization) (and we will talk more about this later).
 We will also use the term “training” a lot, and it also refers to the same mathematical optimization.

-{% include image.html url="/assets/images/artificial_neuron/training_vs_test_cat_dog_illustration.png" description="Machine learning is about how to make a computer learn the associations presented in the training set such that it can correctly label the images in the test set correctly.
-This is specifically supervised learning, a category of machine learning where the computer program is provided with correctly labelled examples to learn from.
-This is a task that is trivial for humans, but was practically impossible for computer programs to consistently perform well at it until convolutional neural networks came along.
-This was because it is extremely laborious to manually write programs to identify all the patterns needed to identify the primary object in the image)." %}
+{% include image.html url="/assets/images/artificial_neuron/training_vs_test_cat_dog_illustration.png" description="In machine learning, the model learns the associations presented in the training set; that is, images with certain kinds of patterns, which we humans trivially recognize as characteristics of a cat or dog, map to a certain label (cat or dog).
+It uses the knowledge learned to correctly label the images in the test set, which are images it never saw during training.
+This is specifically supervised learning, a category of machine learning where the computer program is provided with correctly labelled examples to learn from." %}

 In machine learning, you have a model that takes in data and spits out something relevant to that data.
 For the task of labelling images of cats and dogs (see image above), a model will receive images as input data and then it will output the correct labels for those images.
+This is a task that is trivial for humans, but was practically impossible for computer programs to consistently perform well at until convolutional neural networks came along.
+This was because it is extremely laborious to manually write programs to identify all the patterns needed to identify the primary object in the image, which leaves machine learning as a more feasible route.

 {% include image.html
 url="/assets/images/artificial_neuron/image_to_numbers.png"
 description=
 "A digital image is just a collection of pixels, and each pixel is simply a box shaded with one color.
 For a greyscale image like above, there is only one color with intensity ranging from 0 (for pure black) to 256 (for pure white).
 For machine learning, we simply covert the image to a collection of numbers, e.g. an array or matrix."
 %}

 Another example: With DeepMind’s AlphaGo, the program takes in the current board configuration as input data and spits out the next move to play that will maximize the chances of winning the match.

-#### **Toy datasets**
+#### **Toy dataset for this writeup**
 Before we advance any further to artificial neurons, let’s introduce a toy dataset that will accompany subsequent discussions and be used to provide vivid illustration.

 You can think of the data as being generated from an experiment where a device launches balls of various masses unto a board that can roll backward, and when it does roll back all the way to touch the sensor, that shot is recorded as high energy, otherwise it is classified as low energy.